mho-bbk/myrecipes/README.md

 + (EPIC) Save Conversions - Enables user to save conversions to their recipes collection.
    Must have provision to save multiple conversions to one recipe.
 + (EPIC) Export feature, to ensure recipes collection can be backed up if local storage fails.
++ What is Glide and can it be used to insert images into our RecyclerView?